 YOUR CAR’S OEM PAINT IS ABOUT 5 TO 6 MIL THICK INCLUDING THE CLEAR COAT.

 The protective layer, or clear coat, is a window to the base layer.
 There are screening agents and ultra-violet rays within the clear coating that illuminates and shines the dull color of the under layer.
 It is important to maintain a clean top layer in order to keep the color finish vibrant.
 In the industry, this is a called Distinction of Images-DOI.
 Basically, DOI is the deep gloss that is found within your cars’ finish that you need to maintain.
-Clear coat can easily be destroyed if the wrong products are used to detail it.
-The clear coating is not equipped to handle anything abrasive being used on it; anything abrasive used in clear coat can scratch and permanently damage the surface.
+Clear coat protection can easily be destroyed if the wrong products are used to detail it.
+The clear coating is not equipped to handle anything abrasive being used on it; anything abrasive used in Clear Coat Paint Protection can scratch and permanently damage the surface.